M-Thirumal/pdf-html-thymeleaf/README.md

 # pdf-html-thymeleaf
-Generate PDF from HTML using Thymeleaf
+Generate PDF from HTML file using Thymeleaf